Bearman History, Family Crest & Coats of Arms

 "The family were lords of Barham, in Kent, at an early period, and according to Philipot, the Kentish genealogist, descendants of Robert de Berham, son of Richard Fitz-Urse, and brother of one of the assassins of Thomas a Beckett. "

 "The Sussex Barhams are probably connected with the ancient Kentish family of Barham.
 In the 13th century Baham was a Suffolk name. "

-Important Dates for the Bearman family
+Early History of the Bearman family